-Why Is Financial Leverage Important?
+Why Financial Leverage Matters for Business Growth

 Why is financial leverage important for the survival of a business?
 Almost every business operation requires money, but companies have finite resources, making prudent financial management a vital aspect of running an enterprise.